dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-development/dotnet-development-error-model.md

 ## RetryInfo

-Information telling the client how long to wait before they should retry.
+Information notifying the client how long to wait before they should retry.
 Provides a `DaprRetryDelay` with the properties `Second` (offset in seconds) and `Nano` (offset in nanoseconds).

 ## DebugInfo